A. L. Zissu: At Jilava

-In April 1953, România Liberă published an exposé by Iosif Bercu, which referred to the Zionists as "agents of imperialism".
-Bercu reminded his readers that: "One of the most rabid Zionist propagandists was the industrialist A. L. Zissu, owner of a sugar factory, who, in 1933–1934, for all the Hitlerist takeover in Germany, casually lived in Berlin, where he ran some very lucrative deals."
+Sentencing, reprieve, and death

 Zissu was eventually found guilty of high treason ("conspiracy against the social order") and sentenced to life imprisonment on March 31, 1954.
 This was a group trial of "thirteen leaders of the Romanian Zionist movement"; life sentences were also handed to Benvenisti and Cohen.
 The thirteenth defendant was a Swiss Gentile and former Gestapo spy, Charles Philippe Gyr, whom the Securitate had infiltrated into the group "for diversionary purposes."
 During the proceedings, Zissu lashed out at his co-defendant Benvenisti, whose own interrogation had produced a full confession to all crimes attributed by his captors.
-As reported by Steinhardt, Zissu told Benvenisti: "This court I shall not recognize, it has no authority over us.
-But when we'll be together in our own land, there I shall call you out and make sure you get the punishment worthy of such cowardice."
+As reported by Steinhardt, Zissu told Benvenisti: This court I shall not recognize, it has no authority over us.
+But when we'll be together in our own land, there I shall call you out and make sure you get the punishment worthy of such cowardice.

 Zissu's wife was not imprisoned, but she was forced out of their apartment, and lived in the hallway.

-In late September 1954, Zissu was transported by rail to Pitești, alongside his political adversary Rudich.
+In late September 1954, Abraham was transported by rail to Pitești, alongside his political adversary Rudich.
 Both were then dispatched to the infamous Pitești Prison, and were reportedly psychologically abused by their guards on arrival.
 Zissu's case was presented for review in October, but reprieve was ruled out; his regimen in the Pitești facility was by then proving to be exceptionally harsh.
 Wexler notes that Zissu was one of the test subjects for an experiment in reeducation inaugurated by Eugen Țurcanu and Petrică Fux, namely: "a regimen of political indoctrination under the threat of beatings.
 A regimen that defies logical reason."
 That same year, Zissu's colleague Orenștein died as a result of being tortured by Țurcanu, who was acting on orders received from Securitate officer Tudor Sepeanu.
 Zissu himself was granted an amnesty upon interventions made by Israeli diplomats, being moved to Văcărești Prison in June 1955, and ultimately reprieved on April 14, 1956.

-He then moved into his old Bucharest home, and was allowed to resume work as manager of his former sugar factory.
+At Văcărești, Zissu was again in contact with Benvenisti and Jean Cohen, but, unlike them, did not generally converse with the Romanian Christians.
+One of the latter was Radu Sturdza, who nonetheless respected him as "the most esteemed of the Jews, [in that] he never struck any deal with Radu Lecca during the Antonescian period".
+Upon release, Zissu moved into his old Bucharest home, and was allowed to resume work as manager of his former sugar factory.
 His health compromised by mistreatment in prison, he became the focus of another campaign, which was meant to ensure his right to emigrate.
 Chief Rabbi Moses Rosen was among those involved in negotiating the issue with Gheorghiu-Dej's government.
 He obtained an audience with Deputy Premier Emil Bodnăraș, who was cheerful about granting Zissu and Benvenisti their Romanian passports: "They wish to leave, so Mazal tov!"